NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 >Two sets of castings (bronze and aluminum) from the above sand mold.

 ## Shell-Mold Casting
-**Shell-mold casting** has grown siginificanttly because it can produce many types of castings with close dimensional tolerances, good surface finish, and at a low cost.
-In this process, a mounted pattern, made of a ferrous metal or aluminum, is heated to $175^{\circ}\pu{C}$ to $370^{\circ}\pu{C}$, coated with a parting agent, such as silicone, and clamped to a box or chanber containing a fine sand.
+**Shell-mold casting** has grown significantly because it can produce many types of castings with close dimensional tolerances, good surface finish, and at a low cost.
+In this process, a mounted pattern, made of a ferrous metal or aluminum, is heated to $175^{\circ}\pu{C}$ to $370^{\circ}\pu{C}$, coated with a parting agent, such as silicone, and clamped to a box or chamber containing a fine sand.
 The sand mixture is then turn over the heated pattern, coating it evenly.
 The assembly is often placed in an oven for a short period of time to complete the curing of the resin.
 The shell hardens around the pattern and is then removed, using built-in ejector pins.
 Two half-shells are made in this manner and are bonded or clamped together in preparation for pouring.
 ![[MNF1_002/Screenshot_20240606_105846_OneDrive.jpg|book]]
 >Schematic illustration of the shell-molding process, also called the *dump-box* technique.